TAB 2024

 Curatorial

-Under the general theme Resources for a Future we coalesce three sides that constitute as a big architectural resource:
+Under the general theme ‘Resources for a Future’ we coalesce three sides that constitute architecture as big architectural resource:

-RESOURCE 1 – SOCIAL INTELLIGENCE (Urban vision)
+RESOURCE I: SOCIAL INTELLIGENCE

-RESOURCE 2 – BUILDING CONCEPT (Tool)
+RESOURCE II: BUILDING CONCEPT

-RESOURCE 3 – MATERIAL FORMATION (Form)
+RESOURCE III: MATERIAL FORMATION

-Anhelina L. Starkova
+Anhelina L. Starkova, Head Curator

-Daniel A. Walser
+Daniel A. Walser, Co-Curator

 History of Tallinn Architecture Biennale